 Careful technique is necessary to obtain a completely representative sample from a bulk source of fertiliser (or raw material) as segregation problems will result from any lack of homogeneity.
-It is important that, where practicable, a sample be taken from a moving stream during transfer or dispatch when the whole of the bulk source is available for sampling.
-It is essential that samples are taken with care and in a manner which provides confidence that the primary sample collected is truly representative of the batch of fertiliser or lime being sampled.
+It is important that, where practicable, a sample be taken from a moving stream of material during transfer or dispatch when the whole of the bulk source is available for sampling.
+Sampling should not be attempted from a bulk storage heap unless the material is known to be completely homogeneous (e.g. potassium chloride etc.).